Plum, American Wild

 Wild, thicket forming.
 Eat fresh, jellies, jam.

-The plums are eaten fresh and used in jellies and preserves, and are also consumed by many kinds of birds.
+The plums are eaten fresh and used in jellies and preserves and are also consumed by many kinds of birds.
 Numerous cultivated varieties with improved fruit have been developed.
 A handsome ornamental with large flowers and relatively big fruit, American Plum is also grown for erosion control, spreading by root sprouts.

 [description from coldstreamfarm.net and wildflower.org]